 Research is still going on, but these results suggest that prebiotics could help with mental health.
 They support the gut-brain axis, giving us a natural way to improve overall well-being.

-Prebiotics and Weight Management: What You Need to Know
+Prebiotics for Weight Management: What You Need to Know

 Maintaining a healthy weight is a goal for many people.
 Adding prebiotic-rich foods to your meals can help you with this goal.
 Prebiotics don’t cause weight loss directly, but they may support weight management in different ways.